forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Silviya Nitsova (2021) Why the Difference?
 Donbas, Kharkiv and Dnipropetrovsk After Ukraine’s Euromaidan Revolution, Europe-Asia Studies, 73:10, 1832-1856, DOI: 10.1080/09668136.2021.1912297 <https://doi.org/10.1080/09668136.2021.1912297>

+##### Morales 2014
+Javier Morales – Universidad Europea, Madrid, *There will be no winners in Ukraine if the new political leadership fails to protect the interests of all citizens*, February 24th, 2014, <https://blogs.lse.ac.uk/europpblog/2014/02/24/there-will-be-no-winners-in-ukraine-if-the-new-political-leadership-fails-to-protect-the-interests-of-all-citizens/>